-Although the liturgies of Lent also evoke the themes of darkness and blindness, these themes are fundamental to the Season of Advent.
+Although the Season of Lent evokes the themes of darkness and blindness, these themes are also fundamental to the Season of Advent.
 The Sacred Liturgy during Advent often uses these themes to help Christians appreciate what man is without God.

 Both the First and Gospel Readings today speak to the experience of blindness.
 The reference in the First Reading is only in passing: it’s one of many metaphors that speak to the power that will be seen “on that day”, the day of which the Book of the Prophet Isaiah speaks at length.
 That day sees reversals of fortune and wonders of nature, all testifying to the majesty of the Lord’s coming.

 In comparison, the Gospel Reading seems to have a simpler focus.
 After curing the blindness of the two men, Jesus “warned them sternly” not to tell others about the miracle, and then the cured men ignore Jesus and spread their good news.
 Jesus doesn’t tell them, and St. Matthew doesn’t tell us, the reason for Jesus’ warning.
 However, in the bigger picture of the Gospel, it seems that the good news that Jesus brings to individuals isn’t necessarily the same as the Good News about the Person of Jesus.